 Pet fences come in handy when experiencing dogs that often decide to tour the neighborhood.
 You may have tried to contain your pet within the yard to no avail, whether it is chasing cars, running after people, or simply running after other neighborhood pets.
 Oftentimes, outdoor fencing works wonders for restricting your pets to your property.
 But what if you don’t want an outdoor fence or have no real way of installing fence on your property?

-A pet fence is a great alternative to outdoor fencing and provides a way of control that is not visible.
+is a great alternative to outdoor fencing and provides a way of control that is not visible.

 Pet fences consist of at least two components, including a correctional collar and an electrical wire system.
 When your pet crosses over the underground wires, they receive correctional beeps, shocks, or sprays, which help train them to know their boundaries.
 Beeps are usually used as a warning to your pet that he or she is close to the boundary.
 The shocks are harmless and are essentially like scraping across carpet then touching a door knob.
 Sprays are usually citronella, which dog’s noses are sensitive to.
 Every pet fence carries different options, including a warning, warning/correction, just correction, or a combination of any three.
 The main purpose here is to help your pet be aware of his or her boundaries, not actually deter them like many people think.
 It typically must be used in conjunction with regular training.